JZ34345/AI-Usage-Cost-Dashboard/README.md

 MIT License

 ## Glossary
-aggregation: process of collecting different pieces of data or information and combining them into a single summarized form.
+aggregation: Process of collecting different pieces of data or information and combining them into a single summarized form.

-anomaly: something that is different from what is considered normal or standard.
+anomaly: Something that is different from what is considered normal or standard.

 drilldown: A way to analyze data by navigating from broad summaries of data down to finer and more nuanced specific data within the broader group of data.